boostercloud/rocket-file-uploads/README.md

 > [!NOTE] Azure Provider will use `storageName` as the **Storage Account Name**.
 > Local Provider will use it as the **root folder name**

-The structure created will be:
+The structure created for Azure and the Local Provider will be:
 >    * storage
 >        * container
 >            * directory